starwit/lj-projectbuilder/docs/installation/development-installation.md

 ### Installation Steps

-:exclamation: Each step is executed from project home directory.
+:exclamation: Each step is executed from the project home directory.

 1) go to deployment folder and start environment (database and keycloak) via docker-compose: